IBM/qradar-sample-apps/CarbonComponents/tutorial/tutorial.md

 qapp run
 ```

 Navigate to the localhost url that is output in the terminal.
-If everything is set up correctly, you should see the same React page as before in Step 2, but now it's being served by Flask.
+If everything is set up correctly, you should see the same React page as before in Step 2, but now it's being served by Flask!

 ## Step 6: Bringing in Carbon Components

 Now that the hard part is over, we can concentrate on bringing some Carbon components into our app.
-For the purposes of this tutorial, we're just going to bring in the one component to confirm that everything is imported and working as expected.
+For the purposes of this tutorial, we're just going to bring in one component to confirm that everything is imported and working as expected.
 The full sample application demonstrates how to import and use around 10 different Carbon components; refer to that for some more examples.

 The Carbon component we're going to use is the [Button](https://react.carbondesignsystem.com/?path=/story/components-button--default) component.
-We'll add the button at the bottom of the page that's currently being served by the Flask app.
+We'll add the Button at the bottom of the page that's currently being served by the Flask app.

 Open `App.js` and update it with the following: